NSPCC: Letting the Future In

 The shadows are animated, and the film has a particular grain.
 Doing this provides an analogue sense to the film, which felt more human and sympathetic, and supports the relationship between the characters.
 In terms of the technical aspect, I animated the characters in Moho and composited all the elements in AE.
 Some particular moments, such as transitions, are made frame by frame in TVPaint.”

-We particularly loved telling the story in a painterly style, grounded in an artistic expression that forms an important part of LTFI’s therapeutic techniques.
-The result is a narrative that we hope resonates with the intended audience, whether they are seeking help of their own, or helping someone else find their way to benefit from these vital services.
+We especially loved telling the story in a painterly style.
+It’s grounded in artistic expression, which plays a key role in LTFI’s therapeutic techniques.
+The result is a narrative we hope connects with the audience.
+Whether they’re seeking help themselves or supporting someone else in accessing these vital services.